Frequently Asked Questions

 Are YIS teachers qualified to teach using laptops?

 At YIS our teaching staff have enthusiastically embraced the integrated use of technology for many years.
 In fact, many of our teachers have been designated as Apple Distinguished Educators, recognizing their advanced skills in technology integration in the classroom.
-Our technology learning staff are widely recognized experts in the field and our annual Beyond Laptops conference attracts educators from international schools throughout Asia and beyond.
+Our technology learning staff are widely recognized experts in the field and often share their expertise by presenting at technology conferences throughout Asia and beyond.

 Will I have to pay for the laptop?